Tirth-Patel-5/weather-app/README.md

 The Forecast section displays a 5-day forecast with daily details.

-Toggle Theme:

-Click the theme toggle button to switch between light and dark modes.

-Demo
-A short video showcasing the app’s features and explaining the implementation approach is available here: Insert Demo Video Link.
-Note: Please replace the placeholder above with the actual link to your demo video (e.g., Google Drive, YouTube, or Loom).
-Contributing
-Contributions are welcome!
-To contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).